Standing up to Trucking Companies for Injured Accident Victims

 What is an underride?

 In addition to their size, commercial trucks have high ground clearance.
 An underride is a term used to describe a situation in which a smaller passenger vehicle slides beneath the truck during an accident.
-Accidents that involve underrides are often fatal to the occupants of the passenger car.
+Semi-truck accidents that involve underrides are often fatal to the occupants of the passenger car.

 I was offered a settlement by the trucking company’s insurance carrier.
 Should I accept it?